Symposium 9: Recent applications of physiologically-based pharmacokinetics (PB-PK) in drug discovery and development

 The principles of physiologically-based pharmacokinetics (PB-PK) are well established, however the application of PB-PK modelling to support effective decision making within drug discovery and development are ever-increasing.
 Further to this, the recent widely-publicised FDA announcement of policies heralding an anticipated end to animal testing will undoubtedly result in significant growth of PB-PK modelling under the broad umbrella of “Non-Animal Models (NAMs)”.

-This symposium will present a number of very recent examples of the application of PB-PK modelling to advance the development of diverse therapeutic modalities ranging from small molecules and peptides delivered via non-traditional routes (such as the pulmonary route and lymphatics), through to mRNA, monoclonal antibodies and biologics.
+This symposium will present a number of very recent examples of the application of PB-PK modelling to advance the development of diverse therapeutic modalities, ranging from in vitro-informed ADME properties of small molecules, peptide and biologic delivery via the pulmonary and subcutaneous routes, through to in vivo disposition of mRNA-based therapeutics.

 Speaker